 You will have access to send and receive mail.
-If you are indigent, you will be allowed to send six letters a week by ordering these items from Commissary.
 For mail purposes, the week is from Sunday through Saturday.
 If you receive money while you are in custody, charges for the postcards and envelopes you have ordered on an indigent basis will be deducted from your account.
 If you have money, you may purchase up to ten postcards or envelopes per week.